lasseignelab/230926_EJ_Setbp1_AlternativeSplicing/README.md

-README
+Examining cell-type specific patterns of alternative splicing of a Schinzel-Giedion Syndrome mouse model using snRNA-Seq data
 ================
-2023-02-27

-**EDIT THIS DOCUMENT, NOT README.md**

-# README Template

-**\[Replace this header with your project name\]**
+2023-12-18

+## Authors

+Emma F. Jones, Timothy C. Howton, Tabea M. Soelter, Brittany N.
+Lasseigne

 ## Purpose

-**\[Replace this section with the purpose of your research project.\]** This is an R Markdown document created for the Lasseigne Lab R Project Template.
-The project and README template are designed to create standardized R projects for research ongoing in the [Lasseigne Lab at the University of Alabama at Birmingham](https://www.lasseigne.org/)
+The purpose of this project is to analyze cell-type specific patterns of alternative splicing in a rare neurodevelopmental disease model.

-## Installation/Dependencies OR Scripts
+## Scripts

-**\[if project will be a package\]** - this section should be titled “Installation” Include a code chunk on how to install your package

-**\[if project will not be a package\]** - this section should be titled “Dependencies” or “Scripts” Include a code chunk (if relevant) on what your project depends on.
+Include a code chunk (if relevant) on what your project depends on.
 Include a “script tree” on how to reproduce your results with descriptions for all scripts

+    ## src
+    ## ├── 01_import_filter_data.Rmd
+    ## ├── 02_annotate_cell_types.Rmd
+    ## ├── README
+    ## ├── functions.R
-## Authors
+    ## └── starsolo_conda

-List co-authors if known here.

 ## Lasseigne Lab